KirilGeorgiev247/Design-patterns/Structural/Facade/README.md

 *pros*

-+ offers a simpler, user-friendly interface to a complex subsystem, making it easier for clients to use
++ offers a simpler, user - friendly interface to a complex subsystem, making it easier for clients to use

 + reduces dependencies on the subsystem